miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 tags:
   - items
 ---
-Module is a set of hardware and software that an Unit can use to do various thing.
-Unit can only hold 4 slot of modules at a time.
-Modules weight is indicated by their level.
-The level also indicated the the number of things can do.
-When the modules upgraded, it gain new usage.
+Module is a set of hardware and software that a Unit can use to do various thing.
+Unit can only hold up to 5 slot of modules at a time.
+Each of the module's weight is indicated by their level.
+The level on a module also indicates the the number of abilities it grants.
+When a modules get upgraded, it gain new abilitiy.
 Unit can change module once per long rest.
-A module can only hold 10 charges and will recharge after long rest.
+A module can only hold 10 charges and the charges it has will recharge after long rest.

 # Information Module (M2)
 Module use for obtaining and sharing information, securing data, and rewrite data.
 ## Pinpoint Weakness (3 Charges)
 (M3 or above) A Unit that hold this module can spend 3 charges and its action to seek any weakness of an enemy.
 User must do a Intelligent or Wisdom check against the target DC.
-User can choose to reveal one of the vulnerable point and get its AC and Hit Point or reveal Core position.
+User can choose to reveal one of the vulnerable point and get its AC and Hit Point or reveal Core position and its AC and Hit Point.

+Hitting this vulnerable point and core will do various thing to enemies behavior, see vulnerable point for more information.
 ## Calculating Maneuver (4 Charges)
 (M2 or above) A Unit that hold this module can spend 4 charges and its action and its bonus action to calculate an effective way to attack an enemy, providing that unit an advantage.
 User must do a Intelligent or Wisdom check against the target DC.
 This advantage will last until the start of this unit next turn.
 ## Heightened and Sharing Senses (Passive)
 (M3 or above) A Unit that hold this module is automatically share information and advantage that was caused by information to any Unit in 30 feet radius of the holder.
 ## Reactive Senses (3 Charges)
 (M4 only) A unit that hold this module can reactively warn other about incoming damage.
-Holder can spend 3 charges and use its reaction to give 4 Unit (including themselves) advantage on Dexterity saving throws against effects that Unit can see, such as traps and spells.
-To gain this benefit, you can't be blinded, deafened, or incapacitated.
+Holder can spend 3 charges and use its reaction to give 4 Unit (including themselves) advantage on Dexterity saving throws against effects that they can see, such as traps and spells.
+To gain this benefit, the holder can't be blinded, deafened, or incapacitated.

 # Entropy Module (M4)